Elastohydrodynamic interactions in soft hydraulic knots: Acknowledgements

 \section{Acknowledgements}

 M.V.P. and K.H.J were supported by Research Grant No. 9064-00069B from the Independent Research Fund Denmark.
 B. D. and P. M. acknowledge support from the French Agence Nationale de la Recherche (grant no. ANR619-CE30-0010-02).
+The authors thank the anonymous referees for their valuable feedback on the manuscript.